-- Wondering about coca-cola ribs?
-Instead of the mustard and rub, pour a can of cola into the crockpot and cook on low 8-10 hours.
+- Try coca-cola ribs.
+Instead of the mustard and rub, pour a can of cola into the crockpot and cook on low 8 to 10 hours.
 Remove the ribs from the crockpot, put on foil lined baking pan, slather with BBQ sauce, and broil until glazed.

 Prepare the ribs a day ahead but don’t cook them.
 Place them in a big bowl or pan, cover, and refrigerate.
 When you’re ready to cook the ribs, place them in your crockpot.

-Store leftover ribs in the fridge, wrapped tightly, for up to four days.
+Refrigerate: Store leftover ribs in the fridge, wrapped tightly, for up to four days.
 I like to separate the ribs before refrigerating them.
 They’re easier to store, cool off more quickly, and reheat faster.
-It’s totally up to you though.

 You’re gonna need sides!